PHILOSOPHY (PHIL)

 Develop philosophical tools and perspectives to think critically, creatively and constructively about the foundations of political, legal and policy questions.
 This track can enhance and complement degrees in Business, Economics, History, Sociology, Political Science, and help prepare you for careers engaging law, policy and politics.

-• PHIL 115 Philosophy of the Human Person (4 credits)
+• PHIL 231 Philosophies of Social Justice (4 credits)

 • PHIL 235 Politics, Law, and the Common Good (4 credits)